Tackling the Blues is recruiting student mentors to the programme

-- Work with Everton in the Community, Tate Liverpool and Edge Hill University to deliver a programme of sport, physical activity and education-based sessions to children and young people.
+- Work with Tate Liverpool, Everton in the Community and Edge Hill University to deliver a programme of arts and education-based sessions to children and young people.

-- Be able to plan and deliver sessions, using relevant sport and physical activity and mental health resources.
+- Be able to plan and deliver sessions, using relevant arts and mental health resources.

-- Be able to work independently and as part of a team to design and deliver mental health-based classroom and sport and physical activity-based sessions.
+- Be able to work independently and as part of a team to design and deliver mental health-based classroom and arts activity-based sessions.

 - To tailor and adapt sessions specific to the group you are working with including primary school and secondary school-aged children and those attending special educational needs units/schools.

-- To comply with all aspects of safeguarding policy for Everton in the Community, Tate Liverpool, Edge Hill University and any partner school in which you may be working.
+- To comply with all aspects of safeguarding policy for Tate Liverpool, Everton in the Community and Edge Hill University and any partner school in which you may be working.

 - To engage in relevant training opportunities as required.

-- To work professionally at all times and to represent the University, Everton in the Community and Tate Liverpool in line with agreed expectations.
+- To work professionally at all times and to represent the University, Tate Liverpool and Everton in the Community in line with agreed expectations.